Azure-Samples/azure-postgres-mcp-demo/README.md

 ## Appendix

-### AI Foundry Project Managed Identity Authentication Flow [Needs to be updated]
+### Foundry Project Managed Identity Authentication Flow [Needs to be updated]

-For detailed information about how AI Foundry projects will authenticate to Azure MCP servers using managed identity, including SDK usage patterns.
+For detailed information about how Foundry projects will authenticate to Azure MCP servers using managed identity, including SDK usage patterns.

 ### Technical Details
 The Azure Postgres MCP server is a subset of the [Azure MCP Server](https://github.com/microsoft/mcp/tree/main/servers/Azure.Mcp.Server).